Andeilso/Andeilso/README.md

 # Hi there, 👋

-## 💻 Sobre mim
+## 💻 About me
-- QA e Desenvolvedor Front-End
+- Manual tester and Front-end developer
-- Experiência em **Testes Manuais, Javascript, Css, Html**
+- Experience in **Manual Testing, Javascript, Css, Html**
-- Buscando oportunidades na área de tecnologia
+- Seeking Tester/QA opportunities with a focus on test automation

 ## 🚀 Stacks